NOAA-GFDL/fre-workflows/for-developers.md

 # PPAN `fre-workflows` Developer Guide

-`fre-workflows` has primarily been developed and tested on PPAN.
-The following are guidelines for developing on **PPAN**.
+`fre-workflows` can be used across multiple different platforms, but historically has been developed and tested on PPAN.
+The following are guidelines for developing/testing on **PPAN**.